 After earning an undergraduate degree, students who are still highly motivated for a career in business should look for a graduate degree program.
 For those seeking an MBA, make sure that the MBA degree program offers the concentration area that appeals to them.
 Students could also consider a master of science in a single subject area, such as management or marketing.

-Careers for Business Administration Graduates
+Potential Careers for Business Admin Graduates

 • Administrative Coordinator: